Summer semester 2022: First EuroTeQ Collider at TUM

 What is the Waste-Challenge?

-- How ReUsed IT can become a status symbol?
+- How can ReUsed IT become a status symbol?

 - Are there already trends that can be used to transform mindsets?